heinten/Introduction-into-CFD/3-backward-step/1-pre-processing.md

 3 directories, 8 files
 ```

-Compared to the elbow case, only one additional file is present called `blockMeshDict` in the `system` folder.
+Compared to the elbow case, there is only one additional file called `blockMeshDict` in the `system` folder.

 ## Mesh generation